acornett21/ack-multi-tenancy/README.md

 ### Step 4: Configure the controllers credentials
 These are the credentials that we created earlier in account `111111111111`.

-Create a `config.txt` (NAMESPACE is left black so the controller will watch all namespaces):
+Create a `config.txt` (NAMESPACE is intentionally blank so the controller will watch all namespaces):
 ```bash
 cat <<EOF >>config.txt
 ACK_ENABLE_DEVELOPMENT_LOGGING=true